7 Tips to Design CV Format for Freshers | Grab Interviewer Attention for Job

 Heena Rajpal XYZ colony, Indore + 91-1234567890 [email protected]

 This should be the HEADER of your document.

 Keep the right section empty so that if you are asked to attach a photograph.
 Now you have space on your CV to do the same.

-We’d suggest to keep the headings left aligned.
+We’d suggest keeping the headings left-aligned.
 However, you may use center alignment or right alignment as per requirement.

 6. SubHeading CV Format

 What is the CV format for freshers?

 Content for subheading defines your actual CV.